-4.1 The Council approved the schedule of meetings for 2018/19 at its meeting on 13 December 2017 (Min Ref: 85/17) and it was agreed that the Business Programmes for each Committee/Board would normally be presented to the Planning and

-Performance Management Framework (PPMF) meetings for discussion and approval.
+- 4.1 The Council approved the schedule of meetings for 2018/19 at its meeting on 13 December 2017 (Min Ref: 85/17). - 4.2 It was agreed that the Business Programmes for each Committee/Board would be presented to the Planning and Performance Management Framework (PPMF) meetings, which are held on a quarterly basis, for discussion and approval. - 4.3 The manner in which meetings have been scheduled is described below:

-- 4.2 The manner in which meetings have been scheduled is described below: - Ordinary meetings have been scheduled, although some have no scheduled business at this stage.
-Where there is still no scheduled business within two weeks of the meeting, the meeting will be cancelled; - Special meetings may be called on specific dates for some items and other agenda items can be added, if time permits; - PPMF meetings have been called for all Committees and for the Council once per quarter.
-These meetings are time restricted, with a specific focus on PPMF therefore no other business will be included on those agendas unless under exceptional circumstances; - Budget setting meetings for Committees, including Policy and Resources Committee, will normally only include those reports required in order to present the budget proposals for recommendation to the Council for final approval.
-Other agenda items can be added, if time permits, or if required as part of the budget setting process; and - The date, time, venue and location of any meeting may be changed, or special meetings added if required through consultation with the Chair, relevant Members, the Lead Officer for the Committee and the Chief Executive. - 4.3 Policy and Resources Committee agreed on 30 April 2018 (Min Ref.: P&R 38/18) that the Business Programme for each Committee/Board will normally be prepared by the Lead Officer for the Committee, in consultation with the Chair and Committee Services.
+- Ordinary meetings have been scheduled, although some have no scheduled business at this stage.
+Where there is still no scheduled business within two weeks of the meeting, the meeting will be cancelled; - Special meetings may be called on specific dates for some items other agenda items can be added, if time permits; - PPMF = Planning and Performance Management Framework meetings have been called for all Committees and Council once per quarter.
+These meetings are time restricted, with a specific focus on PPMF only, and therefore no other business will be permitted on those agendas; - Budget = Budget setting meetings other agenda items can be added, if time permits, or if required as part of the budget setting process; and - In consultation with the Chair and relevant Members and Officers, and if required according to the circumstances, the time, date, venue and location of any meeting may be changed, or special meetings added. - 4.4 The Business Programme for 2018/19 is presented by the Lead Officer to the Council and each Committee/Board on a quarterly basis for discussion and approval, particularly in relation to the remaining projects and reports which are listed at the end of the business programme as still to be scheduled.